Nuno Tomás

-Nuno Miguel do Adro Tomás (born 15 September 1995) is a Portuguese professional footballer who plays for Belenenses SAD as a central defender.
+Nuno Miguel do Adro Tomás (born 15 September 1995) is a Portuguese professional footballer who plays as a central defender for Belenenses.

 Club career

 Belenenses

 Born in Odivelas, Lisbon District, Tomás played youth football at local club C.F.
 Os Belenenses.
 In his first three years as a senior he was loaned to three teams in the third division, including Real S.C. who he helped gain promotion to the Segunda Liga for the first time ever.

 After returning to the Estádio do Restelo for the 2017–18 season, Tomás made his Primeira Liga debut on 7 August 2017 in a 1–0 away loss against Rio Ave FC, starting and being directly involved in the opposition's goal.
 He scored twice in the following three league games, and on 14 September he renewed his contract until 2021.

 CSKA Sofia

 On 28 February 2019, Tomás was loaned to PFC CSKA Sofia of the First Professional Football League on a temporary deal with obligation to buy.
 In June, the Bulgarian club exercised that option.

 Tomás also served a short loan at Finnish Veikkausliiga side Kuopion Palloseura.